meilisearch/meilisearch-rails/README.md

 #### Access the underlying index object

-To access the index object and use the meilisearch-ruby index methods, call the `ìndex` class method:
+To access the index object and use the meilisearch-ruby index methods, call the `index` class method:

 ```ruby
   index = Book.index
   # index.get_settings, index.number_of_documents
 ```

-### Best practices
+### Development & testing
 #### Exceptions

 You can disable exceptions that could be raised while trying to reach MeiliSearch's API by using the `raise_on_failure` option: